python/devguide/faq.rst

 .. _Rdiff extension: http://mercurial.selenic.com/wiki/RdiffExtension

-How do I update my working copy to be in sync with a remote repository?
+How do I update my local repository to be in sync with a remote repository?
 -------------------------------------------------------------------------------

 Run::